 To gauge the prevailing fear and dread among stock market investors, traders look to the VIX, formally known as the Chicago Board Options Exchange Market Volatility Index.
 An index of options prices that rises -- along with options values -- whenever market volatility is high, the VIX itself is open to trading, either for speculation or hedging.
 Exchange-traded funds make the play a fairly easy one even for novice investors.

 Research the ETNs tied to the VIX index.
-These include the iPath S thus the ETNs make a good hedge against a market crash.
+These include the iPath S&P 500 VIX Short-Term Futures (VXX), iPath S&P 500 VIX Mid-Term Futures (VXZ) and VelocityShares Daily 2X VIX Short-Term (TVIX).
+As the markets fall, the VIX index tends to rise; thus the ETNs make a good hedge against a market crash.
 The ETNs, as well as exchange-traded funds on the VIX, hold futures contracts on the VIX options, which trade on their own.Step 3